Q: Do you do piercings?

 Q: How do I book an appointment?

 A: We recommend first gathering reference images and choosing an artist.
 Once you've chosen, call the studio to see when that artist will be available for an in person consult.
-Once you have had a consult, and would like to book, a $100 deposit will be required at the time of booking.
+Once you have had a consult and would like to book, a deposit will be required at the time of booking to reserve slots.

 Q: Why do I need to come into the studio for pricing or to book an appointment?

-A: Much like cosmetic surgeries, we need to assess the area, and what you would like, properly.
+A: Much like cosmetic surgeries, we need to properly assess the area and what you would like.
 This is so we can maximize your time with the artist, and make sure the artist has everything they need to book you an appointment.
 Each artist is different in how they work, and many prefer to speak in person regarding their work of permanent art on your skin.

-Q: Can I book an appointment even though I don't live in Virginia?
+Q: Can I book an appointment even though I live outside Virginia?

 A: Yes, of course!
 We are fortunate enough to have loyal clients all over the world, who travel to get tattooed here.
 Please e-mail us through the Contact section for more information.

-A: Deposits are non-refundable, and used to secure your appointment time with the artist.
-This is time that has been blocked off for you and the artist to go over and alter your design if needed, and work on the tattoo.
+A: Deposits are either $60 (our shop minimum, tattoos under $100 only) or $100.
+They are absolutely non-refundable, and belong with Red 5 regardless of artist transfer.
+It is to secure time that has been blocked off for you and the artist to go over and alter your design if needed, and work on the tattoo.
 Please understand that this time is their lively hood, and shouldn't be taken lightly.
 In the event that you need to move your appointment, you are given a 48 hour window to do so prior to your appointment.
 Anything cancelled within that 48 hour window of time will result in a loss of deposit as stated in the signed deposit agreement, regardless of reasoning, as that is now considered a loss of income for the artist.

 Q: I booked an appointment.
 When can I see my drawing?

 A: Drawings are ready for the client at the time of their first appointment.
 Any changes that need to be made can be made then.
 If a design is agreed upon, the tattoo will be started at that time.
 If the design needs minor changes, they will be made and the tattoo will be started as soon as a design is agreed upon.
-In the event that the design needs extensive redrawing, a new appointment may need to be made, with no consequence to your deposit.
-To avoid having to reschedule we highly recommend sending reference images and details prior to your appointment.
+In the event that the design needs extensive redrawing on the same idea, a new appointment may need to be made at no consequence to your deposit.
+If an idea is completely changed at the time of your appointment instead of notifying the studio prior to, the deposit will go to the artist.
+To avoid having to reschedule, we highly recommend sending reference images and details prior to your appointment.

 Q: Why doesn't my artist show me my drawing weeks before my appointment?